 - spouse relationship with Charlotte Augusta, Princess (born 7 January 1796)

-- sibling relationship with Ernst I. von Sachsen-Coburg-Gotha (born 2 January 1784)
+- sibling relationship with Ernst I, Duke of Saxe-Coburg and Gotha (born 2 January 1784)

 - sibling relationship with Ferdinand von Sachsen-Coburg (born 28 March 1785)